stringer-rss/stringer/README.md

 ### Getting Started

-To get started using Stringer for development simply run the following:
+To get started using Stringer for development you first need to install `foreman`.

+    gem install foreman

+Then run the following commands.

 ```sh
 bundle install